 Some folks like having options when they go fishing, there's no shame in getting skunked if you have a great time I say.
 The town of Lucerne is a nice intro to Lake County so take a look around.

 A little known fact about Lucerne is that it is currently the only gateway town to an entire 330,000 acre national monument established by President Obama in 2015.
-True story, just ten minutes from the town you can arrive at the entry sign to the Berryess Snow Mountain National Monument and grab a sweet selfy with the National Monument entry signage, our active volcano and the oldest lake in the Northern Hemisphere.
+True story, just ten minutes from the town you can arrive at the entry sign to the Berryess Snow Mountain National Monument and grab a sweet selfy with the National Monument entry signage, our active volcano and the oldest lake in the North America.
 We're talking prehistoric, 2.5 million years old carved over millenia by vocanic activity and massive geologic forces.
 In a nutshell you can be part of a national treasure next to an active volcano and a prehistoric lake.
 Pretty darn cool.

 While cruising around town make sure to visit the iconic Lucerne Hotel at 13th and Country Club just one block off the highway.
 It's an amazing 50,000 square foot beauty the locals call "the castle" which might remind you of the Claremont in Oakland though the Lucerne Hotel is the only actual Swiss Chateau in California.